 (a) The elected officers of the executive board shall be the chair, 1st vice chair, two (2) 2nd vice chairs, secretary, and treasurer.

-(b) Elected officers shall take office immediately following their election and shall hold office for two (2) years or until their successors are elected.
+(b) Elected officers shall take office at 12:00 AM following their election and shall hold office for two (2) years or until their successors are elected.

 Section 4.02 Eligibility